Deploy a TRE Agent and Data Egress

 Dare-TREKeycloak realm with appropriate permissions, then use this user credentials to access the TRE Agent UI. - Add a new user in the

-Data-EgressKeycloak realm with appropriate permissions, then use this user credentials to access the Egress UI. - Connect the TRE Agent to the Submission Layer by following this guide.
+Data-EgressKeycloak realm with appropriate permissions, then use this user credentials to access the Egress UI. - Update passwords or secrets for the TRE Agent and Egress, including the Keycloak client secrets, Minio server credentials, etc.